Business Setup in UAE

 - Independent regulatory measures

 There are also restrictions to free zone business setup, including:

 - Geographical restrictions for business operations

-- Business dealings with mainland clients to be processed through agents or distributors
+- Business dealings with mainland clients to be through through agents or distributors

 - Contracts, tenders, and other types of dealings with the government require a mainland DED license